Assam State Lucky Draw Lucky (DECLARED)- Check Winners List Here, Ticket Numbers

 live

-Bodoland Lottery Result Today LIVE Updates for May 26, 2024: The Bodoland Lottery Department has declared the Result on Saturday, May 26, 2024, at 3:00 PM.
-Notably, Bodoland Lottery is played three times in a day.
+Bodoland Lottery Result Today LIVE Updates for May 27, 2024: The Bodoland Lottery Department announced the results on Saturday, May 27, 2024, at 3:00 PM.
+It’s noteworthy that the Bodoland Lottery is conducted three times daily.

 Disclaimer: Lottery participation can be addictive, and it is crucial to engage in it responsibly.
 The information presented on this page is for informational purposes exclusively and should not be interpreted as advice or encouragement.
 India.com neither endorses nor promotes lotteries in any manner.
 Stay tuned for the latest updates on the Bodoland lottery ticket results.